 New Jersey has seen some positive changes in the field of child health.
 Both the number and percentage of New Jersey children without health insurance has significantly declined since 2006, dropping 32 and 31 percent respectively.
 Emphasis on oral health care has also resulted in benefits for young children.
 Eligibility for children receiving dental services through NJ FamilyCare rose 86% while preventative dental care rose 99%.
 Progress has also been made on other measures of child health such as reduced infant/child mortality rates, decline in lead poisoning and decreases in children living with asthma.

 While progress in the area of health is significant, many serious health issues remain.
-Access to prenatal care continues to be a challenge for black and Hispanic/Latino women especially compared to their white and Asian counterparts.
+Access to prenatal care continues to be a challenge for African-American and Hispanic/Latino women especially compared to their Caucasian and Asian counterparts.
 The number of babies born with significant low birth weight persists and children’s immunization rates have decreased over the last six years.

 In education, New Jersey remains a leader among the nation in early childhood education due to rising preschool enrollments, increased attendance in full-day kindergarten and fewer children who are not in any early learning program, compared to national averages.
 Public preschool enrollment increased by 4%, providing more opportunities for children to attend full-day preschool, particularly for low-income students.
-In 2010, only 28% of children in the state, ages 3-5, did not attend nursery, preschool or kindergarten compared to the national average of 40%.
+In 2010, only 28% of children in the state, ages three to five, did not attend nursery, preschool or kindergarten compared to the national average of 40%.

 Why New Jersey Should Focus on Coordinated Early Education and Care

 The New Jersey Council for Young Children believes in equal opportunity for all of its children, and that opportunity begins with high-quality education and care.
 For all children to enter kindergarten with the skills, knowledge, and dispositions they need to be successful, their earliest learning and development experiences must be maximized.
 This is especially critical for the state’s most vulnerable children, who often fall behind their peers well before even entering kindergarten.
-New Jersey has already made great strides toward reaching many of the state’s children with high needs, but too many young children continue to lack access to high quality early learning and development experiences.
+New Jersey has already made great strides toward reaching many of the state’s children with high needs, but too many young children continue to lack access to high-quality early learning and development experiences.

-It is well established that intensive, high-quality early experiences can close much of the achievement gap for lower income children.
-This substantially increases their school success and produces a host of life-long benefits, including increased school achievement and social and economic success as adults (Barnett, S., 1996; Ramey, C. T., & Campbell, F. A., 1984; Ramey, C. T., et. al, 2000; Reynolds, A. J., 2000).
-Early benefits can be found from New Jersey’s own high quality preschool program as follows:
+It is well established that intensive, high-quality early experiences can close much of the achievement gap for children in families with low incomes.
+(NOTE: THERE ARE NO “LOW-INCOME CHILDREN.”This substantially increases their school success and produces a host of life-long benefits, including increased school achievement and social and economic success as adults (Barnett, S., 1996; Ramey, C. T., & Campbell, F. A., 1984; Ramey, C. T., et. al, 2000; Reynolds, A. J., 2000).
+Early benefits can be found from New Jersey’s own high-quality preschool program as follows:

 Achievement gap cut in half for preschool attendees